Welcome on Margriet's site!

 make it possible to play it on our E-flat instrument.

-So, take a sheet of staff paper, a pencil and an eraser, then we can start.
+So, take a sheet of music paper, a pencil and an eraser, then we can start.

 The melody we're going to transpose:

-You sure will notice the flat in between the clef and the time signature.
+You will notice the flat between the clef and the time signature.

 You can't just copy out the flat, for we're going to write in another key, so